Cultural Diversity and Inclusion Super Conference Bursary

 Visit the OLA website for more information about OLBA member regions.

-In addition to the bursary, recipients will be registered for the full OLA Super Conference including a single ticket to the Public Library Award Gala.
+In addition to the bursary, recipients will be registered for the full OLA Super Conference including a single ticket to the OLA Library Award Gala.
 The bursary award is non-transferrable and is for the exclusive use of the recipient.

 Winners will be chosen by random draw and informed prior to the conference.